NTGroup/pl-sql-code/README.md

 - *function* **blng.fwdr.client\_add**
 *description:*
-create client(company now) and return info about this new client(company now).
+create client and return info about this new client.
 *parameters:*
 **p\_name**: name of client
 *return:*